The American Southwest

 Lost Mine Trail

-Well used route up a wooded hillside and an overgrown ravine to a viewpoint on a high ridge, for good views over the volcanic peaks and cliffs of the Chisos Mountains
+Well-used route that ascends a bushy valley to a saddle, at the head of Juniper Canyon, then climbs more steeply to a viewpoint on a high ridge, formed of colorful volcanic rocks; grand views over the rugged peaks and cliffs of the Chisos Mountains

 Length: 2.4 miles